lightest/diamond-webgl/README.md

 #### Bloom
 A small bloom effect is performed by:
-- rendering to a texture, at full size
+- rendering to an off-screen texture, at full size
-- copying this texture into a smaller one (to the next part faster) and extracting the bright parts
+- copying this texture into a smaller one (to make the next part cheaper) and extracting the bright parts
-- blurring the small texture (I don't use a gaussian blur, but simply blur 2 two directions in one pass to create a sparkle effect)
+- blurring the small texture (I don't use a gaussian blur, but simply blur in two directions in one pass to create a sparkle effect)
 - finally, combining both the full-sized and small texture

 <table>